manifold-inc/targon/README.md

 Running the command will run you through the download and installation.
 It should take about 20 minutes.

-Next you need to ensure that the CVM node is exposed by your host machine on port 4040.
-This is extremely important.
 Once that is done, update the v5 miner.py file to report all ip addresses of each CVM you are runnning.
 This process should be very similar to your listing of model endpoints.

 # Table of Contents (v5)